Information to students making and presenting posters

 Poster templates for Microsoft Powerpoint, Adobe Photoshop and Adobe Illustrator may be downloaded from this page.
 Note that the templates contain grey areas at the top and the bottom.
 They correspond to areas of the poster that we use to attach the printed poster on the poster stand.
 Anything that appears in or replaces these grey areas will be invisible to the viewers.

-Finally, do not forget the "necessary elements" of the poster, such as title, author names, UiB logo.
+Finally, do not forget the "necessary elements" of the poster, such as title, author names, UiB logo and the tag with QR code and poster number.

 Presenting the poster